 Do we need tickets and what are your hours?

 MHF permits visitors daily from opening at from 7:00 AM to 2:00 PM, except for occasions when the Farm is closed to the public or when the weather causes a safety hazard.

 When a private event is being held at the Barn, Governor Bradford House or Cove Cabin, that location is closed to all except event guests.

-After dusk, only Friends of Farm, Event guests and Inn guests are permitted on the property.
+After 2pm, only Event guests and Inn guests are permitted on the property.

 Tickets are required to attend special events and may be purchased on our website.